kwonathan/language-models-trajectory-generators/README.md

 ### Adding Other Robots

-Currently, this repository only contains the code to run the system on the Franka Panda robot.
+This repository only contains the code to run the system on the Sawyer and Franka Panda robots.
 However, the system is robot-agnostic, and you should be able to run it with any other robot arm you load in the simulator.

-The Sawyer robot with the 2F-85 Robotiq gripper as used for the experiments in the paper will be added soon.

 The Sawyer robot was cloned from [here](https://github.com/erwincoumans/pybullet_robots/tree/master/data/sawyer_robot).
 The Franka Panda robot was cloned from [here](https://github.com/bulletphysics/bullet3/tree/master/examples/pybullet/gym/pybullet_data/franka_panda).